rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 # Guessing Game

-Let's jump into Rust with a hands-on project!
-This chapter will introduce you to a few common Rust concepts by showing how you would use them in a real program.
-You'll learn about `let`, `match`, methods, associated functions, using external crates, and more!
-Following chapters will explore these ideas in more detail; this chapter will get you practicing the fundamentals.
+Let’s jump into Rust by working on a hands-on project!
+This chapter introduces you to a few common Rust concepts by showing you how to use them in a real program.
+You’ll learn about `let`, `match`, methods, associated functions, using external crates, and more!
+The following chapters will explore these ideas in more detail.
+In this chapter, you’ll practice the fundamentals.

-We’re going to implement a classic beginner programming problem: the guessing game.
-Here’s how it works: Our program will generate a random integer between one and a hundred.
-It will then prompt us to enter a guess.
-Upon entering our guess, it will tell us if we’re too low or too high.
-Once we guess correctly, it will congratulate us.
+You’ll implement a classic beginner programming problem: a guessing game.
+Here’s how it works: the program will generate a random integer between 1 and
+100. It will then prompt you to enter a guess.
+After entering a guess, it will indicate whether the guess is too low or too high.
+If you guess correctly, the game will congratulate you.

 ## Setting Up a New Project

-Let’s set up a new project.
-Go to your projects directory from the previous chapter, and create a new project using Cargo, like so:
+To set up a new project, go to the projects directory that you created in Chapter 1, and make a new project using Cargo, like so:

 ```bash
 $ cargo new guessing_game --bin
 $ cd guessing_game
 ```

-We pass the name of our project to `cargo new` and pass the `--bin` flag, since we’re going to be making another binary like in Chapter 1.
+Pass the name of your project to `cargo new` and use the `--bin` flag, because you’ll be making another binary similar to the one in Chapter 1.

-Take a look at the generated `Cargo.toml`:
+Look at the generated `Cargo.toml` file:

 Filename: Cargo.toml